 These classes focus on improving overall athletic abilities used in high school sports using techniques like sprinting drills, agility drills, bodyweight strength training, stabilization and mobility.

 Bring a mat and a water bottle.
 Equipment gets cleaned before and after every class and participants will keep social distance during the class.
-Masks are required when entering/exiting the building and in common areas, but are optional while exercising.
+Masks are required to participate in this program.

 Teen Connect is the BBYO experience made just for middle school students who want to enjoy social, recreational, athletic, cultural, and Judaic activities with new friends!
 Join Teen Connection and be part of something exciting.
 Something big.
 Something important.
 Get a taste of all the great activities that await you as a highschooler in BBYO.
 Click here to learn more.